A framework for the local information dynamics of distributed computation in complex systems: Information Storage

 \subsection{Excess entropy as total information storage}

 Although discussion of information storage or memory in CAs has often focused on periodic structures (particularly in construction of universal Turing machines), information storage does not necessarily entail periodicity.
-The excess entropy (Eq.~(\ref{eq:excess},\ref{eq:predictiveInfo})) more broadly encompasses all types of structure and memory by capturing correlations across all lengths of time, including non-linear correlations.
-It is quite clear from the predictive information formulation of the excess entropy \eq{predictiveInfo} -- as the information from a system's past that is relevant to predicting its future -- that it is a measure of the total information storage in a system.
+The excess entropy \eqs{excess}{predictiveInfo} more broadly encompasses all types of structure and memory by capturing correlations across all lengths of time, including non-linear correlations.
+It is quite clear from the predictive information formulation of the excess entropy \eq{predictiveInfo} -- as the information from a process' past that is contained its future -- that it is a measure of the total information storage used in the future of a system.\footnote{In \cite{liz12a} we provide further comment on the relation to the statistical complexity \cite{crutch89}, which measures \emph{all} information stored by the system which \emph{may be used} in the future, while the \emph{excess entropy} measures that information which \emph{is used} by the system \emph{at some point} in the future.
+The relation between the two concepts is covered in a more general mathematical context by \citet{sha01b}.}

-We use the term \textit{single-agent excess entropy} to refer to measuring the excess entropy for individual agents or cells using their one-dimensional time series of states.
-This is a measure of the \textit{average} memory for \textit{each agent}.
-Furthermore, we use the term \textit{collective excess entropy} to refer to measuring the temporal excess entropy for a collective of agents (e.g. a set of neighboring cells in a CA) using their two-dimensional time series of states.
-Considered as the mutual information between their joint past and future (i.e. a joint temporal predictive information), this is a measure of the \textit{average} total memory stored in the collective (i.e. stored \textit{collectively} by a set of cells in a CA).
-Collective excess entropy could be used for example to quantify the ``undiscovered \textit{collective memory} that may present in certain fish schools" \cite{couz06}.
+We use the term \textit{univariate excess entropy}\footnote{Called ``single-agent excess entropy'' in \cite{liz12a}.} to refer to measuring the excess entropy for individual variables $X$ using their one-dimensional time-series process, i.e. $E_X = \lim_{k \rightarrow \infty}{I_{\vec{X}^{(k)}_n ; \vec{X}^{(k^+)}_{n+1}}}$ from \eq{predictiveInfo}.
+This is a measure of the \textit{average} memory for \textit{each variable} $X$.
+Furthermore, we use the term \textit{collective excess entropy} to refer to measuring the temporal excess entropy for a collective of variables $\mathbf{X} = \{ X_1, X_2, \ldots, X_m \}$ (e.g. a set of neighboring cells in a CA) using their two-dimensional time-series process.
+Considered as the mutual information between their joint past and future, i.e. a joint temporal predictive information:

-Grassberger studied temporal entropy rate estimates for several ECAs in \cite{grass86a,grass86b} in order to gain insights into their excess entropies.
-These studies estimated temporal entropy rates $H_{\mu,N}(k)$ for spatial blocks of size \textit{N} as \textit{N} is increased.
-Estimated values of $H_{\mu,N}(k)$ (for $N=1$ and in the limit as $N \rightarrow \infty$) were cataloged for most ECAs in a table of statistical properties in \cite{grass86c}.
-Using these estimates, the studies focused on inferring the collective excess entropies rather than the single-agent excess entropies ($N=1$).
-For several rules (including rule 22, studied with Monte Carlo estimates), the temporal entropy rate estimates $H_{\mu,N}(k)$ (for $N > 1$) were concluded to follow a power law decay to their asymptote $H_{\mu,N}$: